ggvhcs/node-react-js/readme.txt

 5477 Feb 25 17:09 readme.txt
 ---

-$ sudo chmod 777 -Rvf ../node-react-js // we need be sure for docker have privileges for this folder.
+$ sudo chmod 777 -Rvf ../node-react-js // we need be sure, all privileges for docker in this folder.
 $ sudo chown nobody:nogroup -Rvf ../node-react-js

-2 --- Create the Dockerfile file --- #
+2 --- Create the Dockerfile file ---
 $ touch Dockerfile // create the file.
 $ nano Dockerfile // for edit the file.
 $ cat Dockerfile // see the content.